ZoeYa0/Fat-Frog---shiba/README.md

 Lore:
 You are Fatty Frog, the leader of the army(group of frogs), admired for your large size.
 However, after a lengthy winter slumber, you awoke to find that you are no longer overweight.
 Soooo venture out and consume enough Fatty Flies to regain your esteemed status!

 Struggles:
 -enemy movement and code

 -spawning enemies(yeah it's not here yet)

 -how do you receive signals

--how to make a good level that's challenging but is impossible for player to get permanately stuck -how to come up with an original idea
+-how to make a good level that's challenging but is impossible for player to get permanently stuck

+-how to come up with an original idea

 Result: And now I now how to do these things lol